Nimus-oes/frontend/04-Results Summary Component/README.md

 ### 4. Choosing semantic HTML tags: `<section>`, `<article>`, or `<ul>` for category items

 For related category items (Reaction, Memory, Verbal, Visual), I used `<ul>` to reflect the items' nature as related yet unordered content.
-Each tag has it unique purpose:
+Each tag has its unique purpose:

-`<section>`: An element to group related content with a heading `<article>`: An element to represent standalone content for independent distribution `<ul>`: An element to list unordered, non-numerically ordered items
+- `<section>`: An element to group related content with a heading
+- `<article>`: An element to represent standalone content for independent distribution
+- `<ul>`: An element to list unordered, non-numerically ordered items

 As the category items are dependent on their container’s context and do not have a heading, `<ul>` best fits here.